Receive The Retirement Assets You Deserve

-Our experience with complex divorce cases involving the division of pensions and other retirement assets can make a difference in forming a fair property division agreement.
+At MacDowell Law Group, P.C., our attorneys’ experience with complex divorce cases involving the division of pensions and other retirement assets can make a difference in forming a fair property and asset division agreement.
 We work closely with our clients to protect their interests and reach a favorable outcome, whether they are the primary earner of the pension or the alternate payee.
-Contact our Vienna divorce attorneys online or call (703) 277-2811 to schedule a meeting to discuss your situation.

-Experienced Help With Military Divorce and Property Division
+Skilled Assistance With Military Divorce And Property Division

-In addition to standard divorce and pension division cases, the lawyers at MacDowell Law Group, P.C., have extensive experience handling military divorce.
-The Uniformed Services Former Spouses' Protection Act (USFSPA) makes it clear that service members' spouses are entitled to a portion of the military pension follwing a divorce.
-However, it does not provide guidelines concerning the percentage, but rather leaves it up to the court's discretion.
+The Uniformed Services Former Spouses’ Protection Act (USFSPA) makes it clear that service members’ spouses are entitled to a portion of the military pension following a divorce.
+However, it does not provide guidelines concerning the percentage, but rather leaves it up to the court’s discretion.
 Having experienced legal counsel on your side can help ensure your position is fully considered when making pension division agreements.

 Pension division in both military and civilian divorce cases is a complex process.
 We can help protect your interests.
-Contact our Fairfax County pension division attorneys online or call (703) 277-2811 for an initial consultation to discuss your case.
+Email us or call our office at 571-748-5647 to make a consultation appointment.
+From our office in Fairfax, our experienced lawyers help clients throughout Northern Virginia.